HectorGitt/Whisperer/README.md

 - The Infinite Loop
 - And more creepy tales...

+**Important:**
-**Important:** Click anywhere on the page after loading to enable audio (browser autoplay policy requirement).
+- Click anywhere on the page after loading to enable audio (browser autoplay policy requirement)
+- The narrator is enabled by default and will start reading automatically
+- All articles are horror-themed with atmospheric background music

 ## 🎮 Usage

 ### Reading Stories
 1. Browse the feed of horror stories
 2. Click any story to read the full content
-3. Background music starts automatically (after user interaction)
+3. Background music and narrator start automatically (after user interaction)
 4. Random spooky effects appear every 30-90 seconds
+5. Click the NARRATE button to pause/resume narration
-5. Use the back button to return to the feed
+6. Use the back button to return to the feed

-### Enabling Narrator
+### Narrator Controls
-1. Click the settings icon (⚙️) in the top right
-2. Toggle "Narrator" to ON
-3. The narrator will greet you with a spooky phrase
-4. Article titles are automatically narrated when viewing stories
+- **Auto-Start**: Narrator is enabled by default and begins reading automatically
-5. Click the "NARRATE" button in an article to hear the full content
+- **Toggle**: Click the "NARRATE" button (🔊) in any article to stop/start narration
+- **Disable**: Go to settings (⚙️) and toggle "Narrator" to OFF to disable completely
+- **Note**: Narrator continues during jump scares and visual effects for uninterrupted storytelling

 ### Accessibility Settings
 - **Reduce Motion** - Disables screen jitter and reduces animations